stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 export TFT_CONTEXT=dev TFT_UNIT=my-app task tft:validate
 ```

-Code included in each TF module provides [unique identifiers for resources](#managing-resource-names), so that you can have multiple copies of resources at the same time.
+Code included in each TF module provides [unique identifiers for instances](#managing-resource-names), so that you can have multiple copies of the resources at the same time.
 The only requirement is that you include `handle` as part of each resource name:

 ```hcl
 resource "aws_dynamodb_table" "example_table" {